rdavidhall3/r-pharma-js-toolchain-2022/workshop/exercise_1/exercise_1.md

 Notice that the files in the directory **./inst/www/jsdemo/superselect** have been updated.
 All of the JavaScript code we wrote plus the necessary extract from third party packages have been packaged together.
 Open the file **superselect.js** for fun!

+6. OPTIONAL: If you did not complete the previous code sections, run the following commands in the **TERMINAL** to bring you codebase up to date:

+		git checkout -f ex_1_final

-6. Open the file **./dev/run_dev.R** and run all commands.
+7. Open the file **./dev/run_dev.R** and run all commands.
 You should see the following when you click on the **jsdemo** button:

 ![](figs/fig18.png)